Venkat1495/Real-time-Early-Heart-Disease-Detection/README.md

 ## Documentation

- Please go through the "CPSC531_Final_Project_Document.pdf" to understand the project.
+ Please go through the "Real-time Early Heart Disease Detection using Apache Spark.pdf" to understand the project.